mitre/aws-foundations-cis-baseline/README.md

 ### Notes on MFA

-In any AWS MFA enabled environment - you need to use `derived credentials` to use the CLI.
+In any AWS MFA enabled environment, you will need to use `derived credentials` to use the CLI.
 Your default `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will not satisfy the MFA Policies in AWS environments.

 - The AWS documentation is here: https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html
 - The AWS profile documentation is here: https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html